splunk/splunk-sdk-java/README.md

 >  ./run search "search * | head 10" --output_mode=csv

+All the the example jars are completely self contained.
+They can be used completely independently of the SDK's repository.

 #### Run unit tests

 To run the SDK unit tests, open a command prompt at the root of the Splunk